Gud Morning Kapatid

-Gud Morning Kapatid (transl.
-Good Morning Sibling, stylized as Güd Morning Kapatid) is a Philippine television news and talk show produced by TV5.
-Originally hosted by Justin Quirino, Gretchen Ho and Jes delos Santos, it premiered on June 19, 2023, on the network's Gandang Mornings line up.
+Gud Morning Kapatid (stylized as Güd Morning Kapatid) is a Philippine television news and talk show produced by TV5.
+Originally hosted by Justin Quirino, Gretchen Ho and Jes delos Santos, it premiered on from June 19, 2023 and concluded to August 7, 2026, on the network's Gandang Mornings lineup.

-Maoui David, Chiqui Roa-Puno, Dimples Romana, Ted Failon, Czarina "DJ Chacha" Guevara, Andrei Felix, and Angela Lagunzad-Castro currently serve as the hosts.
+Maoui David, Chiqui Roa-Puno, Dimples Romana, Ted Failon, Czarina "DJ Chacha" Guevara, Andrei Felix, and Angela Lagunzad-Castro serve as the final hosts.
 It airs from Monday to Friday, 5:30 am to 8:00 am (PHT), on TV5 and its livestreaming channels; with simulcast on RPTV from 6:00 am PHT.
-Since October 2024, the show hooks up the first newscast segment from Ted Failon and DJ Chacha sa True FM, which airs on True Network outlets and affiliates (except DXET-FM Davao).
+From October 21, 2024 to August 7, 2026, the show hooks up the first newscast segment from Ted Failon at DJ Chacha sa True FM, which airs on True Network outlets and affiliates (except DXET-FM Davao).

+The program ended on August 7, 2026 to make way for the third iteration of Frontline sa Umaga.